 A dedicated plane for the analog ground plane (GND) should be separate from the main power ground plane (PGND).
 With the shortest path possible, connect the analog ground plane to the GND pin (Pin 4).
-This plane should only be on the top layer of the evaluation board.
+This plane should be on only the top layer of the evaluation board.
 To avoid crosstalk interference, there should not be any other voltage or current pathway directly below this plane on Layer 2, Layer 3, or Layer 4.
 Connect the negative terminals of all sensitive analog components to the analog ground plane.
-Examples of such sensitive analog components include the resistor divider's bottom resistor, the high frequency bypass capacitor for biasing (0.1 μ F), and the compensation network.
+Examples of such sensitive analog components include the bottom resistor of the resistor divider, the high frequency bypass capacitor for biasing (0.1 $\mu \rm F)$, and the compensation network.

-Mount a 1 μ F bypass capacitor directly across the VDD pin (Pin 5) and the PGND pin (Pin 7).
-In addition, a 0.1 μ F should be tied across the VDD pin (Pin 5) and the GND pin (Pin 4).
+Mount a 1 μ F bypass capacitor directly across VDD (Pin 5) and PGND (Pin 7).
+In addition, a 0.1 μ F should be tied across VDD (Pin 5) and GND (Pin 4).